Sentenced

-Sentenced was a Finnish gothic metal band that played melodic death metal in their early years.
-The band formed in 1989 in the town of Muhos and broke up in 2005.
+Sentenced, founded as Deformity, was a Finnish gothic metal band that played melodic death metal in their early years.
+The band formed in 1989 in Muhos and broke up in 2005.

-Lead guitarist Miika Tenkula was the band's vocalist for the first album, but duties were shifted to bassist Taneli Jarva for the next two albums, North from Here and Amok, until his departure in 1995.
-Under new lead vocalist Ville Laihiala, Sentenced shifted from melodic death metal to gothic metal and enjoyed a run of commercial success in Finland, including three consecutive number-one albums.
-The band announced in 2005 that their eighth album The Funeral Album would be their last.
-The single "Ever-Frost" spent six weeks at number one in Finland and Sentenced's final show took place on 1 October in their hometown Oulu.
+Lead guitarist Miika Tenkula was the band's singer for the first album, but bassist Taneli Jarva took over vocals for the next two albums, North from Here and Amok, until his departure in 1995.
+With new lead vocalist Ville Laihiala, Sentenced shifted from melodic death metal to gothic metal and enjoyed a run of commercial success in Finland, including three consecutive number-one albums.
+The band announced in 2005 that their eighth album, The Funeral Album, would be their last.
+The single "Ever-Frost" spent six weeks at number one in Finland.
+Sentenced's final show took place on 1 October in their hometown, Oulu.

 Tenkula died of a heart attack in 2009.

 History

 Early years (1988–1991)

 Sentenced started in 1988 as Deformity and changed their name to Sentenced in 1989, after a few line-up changes.
 The original line-up consisted of Miika Tenkula (lead guitar and vocals), Sami Lopakka (guitar), Vesa Ranta (drums), and Lari Kylmänen (bass).
 They recorded two demo tapes: When Death Joins Us... in 1990 and Rotting Ways to Misery in 1991.
-The band actually got their very first record deal (with the French label Thrash Records) after their first demo.
+The band signed with French label Thrash Records after their first demo.

 Shadows of the Past (1991–1993)

-In 1991, bassist Taneli Jarva joined the band, replacing Kylmänen just as the band was about to record their debut album, Shadows of the Past.
-At that time, their musical style was fast, typical European death metal.
-In Spring 1992, they recorded a three-song promotional tape, Journey to Pohjola, and as a result got a deal with the Finnish Spinefarm Records.
-By the year of 1992 had done over 50 live shows and sold all 1500 copies of their debut album Shadows of the Past, their earlier 2 demos and a lot of merchandise.
+In 1991, bassist Taneli Jarva joined the band, replacing Kylmänen as the band was about to record their debut album, Shadows of the Past.
+At that time, they played fast European death metal.
+In Spring 1992, they recorded the three-song promotional tape Journey to Pohjola and signed with Spinefarm Records.
+By 1992, they had played over 50 live shows and sold all 1500 copies of their debut album Shadows of the Past, their earlier two demos, and a great deal of merchandise.

 North from Here (1993–1994)

-The second album, North from Here, was released in the spring of 1993, and later that year The Trooper EP.
-Jarva had assumed lead vocal duties using a different style than Tenkula's.
-It was North From Here that earned the band the attention of German record label Century Media Records, and in 1994 Sentenced left Spinefarm in order to head toward a wider market with a new multi-album contract under Century Media.
+The second album, North from Here, was released in the spring of 1993, and later that year, The Trooper EP.
+Jarva assumed lead vocals, using a different style than Tenkula's.
+North From Here drew the attention of German record label Century Media Records, and in 1994, Sentenced left Spinefarm and signed a multi-album contract with Century Media.